twinsant/ethos/doc/README.md

 # Welcome to Textverse
 + Build by Community, for Community(Public goods).
-+ Textverse is a Text Metaverse(Game) Engine in Web3.
++ Textverse is a Text Metaverse(Game) Engine for Web3.
 + WE ARE THE FULL TIME WEB3 BUILDER, NOT OTHERS.

 ## Overview